gavol/grafana/docs/sources/permissions/organization_roles.md

 If you are running Grafana Enterprise, you can grant and revoke access by using fine-grained roles and permissions, refer to [Fine-grained access Control]({{< relref "../enterprise/access-control/_index.md" >}}) for more information.

-If you are running Grafana Enterprise, you can grant and revoke access by using fine-grained roles and permissions, refer to [Fine-grained access Control]({{< relref "../enterprise/access-control/_index.md" >}}) for more information.

 ## Organization admin role

 Can do everything scoped to the organization.
 For example: